 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor requires the Foundation to retain as a fund of perpetual duration.
-At June 30, 2023, 11 funds were underwater with an original gift value of \$697,010, fair value of \$691,982, and deficiencies of \$5,028, which are reported in net assets with donor restrictions.
-At June 30, 2022, 32 funds were underwater with an original gift value of \$2,613,968, fair value of \$2,456,638, and deficiencies of \$157,331, which are reported in net assets with donor restrictions.
-These deficiencies resulted from unfavorable market fluctuations that occurred shortly after the investment of donor-restricted contributions and continued appropriation from certain funds as deemed prudent.
+At June 30, 2024 there were no funds in this status.
+At June 30, 2023, 11 funds had an original gift value of \$697,010 and a fair value of \$691,982 for a total deficiency of \$5,028, which are reported in net assets with donor restrictions.
+These deficiencies resulted from unfavorable market fluctuations that occurred shortly after the investment of donor restricted contributions and continued appropriation from certain funds as deemed prudent.